-Approximately 3.33 acres of wetlands that have a high functional ranking for providing wildlife habitat would be impacted.
-These Coastal Barrens, Salt Marsh, and Riverine Broadleaf Forest wetlands would be impacted by filling and dredging activities.
-Due to the abundance of these wetland types adjacent to the airport at the head of Resurrection Bay (18,483.5 total acres), the impact of the loss of these wetlands is expected to be minor.
+Approximately 3.39 acres of wetlands that have a high functional ranking for providing wildlife habitat would be impacted.
+These Coastal Barrens, Salt Marsh, Riverine Broadleaf Forest, and river wetlands would be lost via filling and dredging activities.
+Due to the abundance of these wetland types adjacent to the airport at the head of Resurrection Bay (18,483.5 total acres), the impact of the loss of these wetlands is expected to be minor with the exception of the 0.7 acres of salt marsh habitat permanently lost.
+The loss of this type of habitat is substantial but not significant due to the limited acreage lost in relation to the wetland complex it abuts and the somewhat degraded nature of the complex due to existing anthropogenic effects.
 The Proposed Action would not promote secondary activities or services that would add to the footprint within or impacts to airport wetlands.
-Further, the goals of ADEC's Alaska Wetland Program Plan's Wetland Assessment include establishing baseline environmental data for Alaska's wetlands; developing criteria for assessing wetland condition and ranking in Alaska; and developing Alaska wetland monitoring and assessments (ADEC 2015).
-The Proposed Action is consistent with these strategies since the project has been designed considering a detailed wetland assessment and functional analysis completed at the airport (Davis and Pullman 2005).